 - All salary offers must be reviewed and approved by HR compensation.
 On the Hiring Proposal (on STARS), you will be able to list the salary you would like to offer.
 If an above-base salary is requested, in the “Justification for Offer” field, briefly explain the education, experience, and skills the applicant possesses which warrants the above base salary.

 NOTE: Offers of salary above the base rate can only be considered by Compensation if the position has been posted with language indicating salary flexibility.
-Current UTSA employees with benefits, transferring laterally (being hired from one benefitted position to another benefitted position without a change in title) MAY NOT be offered a salary increase.

 - The interviewing process shall not be conducted until the posted position has closed so that all qualified applicants can receive full consideration.
 If a position is posted 'Open Until Filled', managers are required to review all applications received, up to the point that they are ready to extend an offer.
 At this point HR should be contacted so that the posting can be closed.
 At a minimum, three candidates should be interviewed, provided that there are at least three applicants in the pool.